arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 Now switch back to the `VoiceRecognition` tab and upload the sketch.

-You can now open the Serial Monitor, you will see the available commands that the CyberonSDK will recognice.
+You can now open the Serial Monitor, you will see the available commands that the CyberonSDK recognizes.

 ![Serial Monitor Trigger and Command list](assets/voiceRecognitionCommandList.png)

-Feel free to say the commands and see how it recognise your voice!
+Feel free to say the commands and see how it recognizes your voice!

-Please note that the files you have are a "demo" version have limitations which:
+Please note that the files you have are a "demo" version has limitations which are:
   * Maximum of 50 recognitions per start.
   * 20 seconds delay before each trigger recognition.

 ### Customized Commands

-***This steps are compatible for the trial license (the one that we are showing) and the paid license***
+***This steps are compatible woth the trial license (the one that we are showing) and the paid license***

-Go to [Cyberon's Model Configuration](https://tool.cyberon.com.tw/ArduinoDSpotterAuth/CTMain.php) and fill the required fields:
+Go to [Cyberon Model Configuration](https://tool.cyberon.com.tw/ArduinoDSpotterAuth/CTMain.php) and fill the required fields:
 * e-mail address
 * Board
 * Serial Number of your board